YongoDavid/Demo-2024/README.md

-Now moving on to funactionality for My Hiit project Today is a new day ,and i have to continue with the functionality of the e-markket project the main task for today is to handle the functionality for the login , sign up and creating users for the website and after this i will move on to the next thing
+Now moving on to funactionality for My Hiit project Today is a new day ,and i have to continue with the functionality of the e-markket project the main task for today is to handle the server and functionality for the login , sign up and creating users for the website and after this i will move on to the next thing